COCPORN/OCore/README.md

 - The Grain key is deconstructed into `KeyString`, `KeyGuid`, `KeyLong` and `KeyExtension`
 - `Entity<T>` adds tenant information so that it is easy to get to, using `TenantId`
 - API is very similar to that of `Grain<T>`, so in most cases it will be a drop-in replace. **NOTE**: The shape of the stored data is _different_, so you cannot change this after you have started storing data.
 If in doubt, just use `Entity<T>` for everything

+# Events [WIP]

+OCore has a system for event handling based on Orleans Streams that provides:

+- Event aggregation (a uniform way to raise events)
+- Workload management (configurable number of workers handling events)
+- Controlled event handling
+- Handling of poison events